sails-adminpanel/sails-adminpanel/docs/Catalog.md

 ### Methods

 - addActionHandler(contextHandler: ActionHandler): Adds a new action handler to the list of available action handlers.
-- _enrich(item: T): Adds the required fields to the item.
-- _find(itemId: string | number, catalogId: string): Finds an item by its id and enriches it with the required fields.
 - find(itemId: string | number, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of finding an item by its id.
 - update(itemId: string | number, data: T, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of updating an item.
 - updateModelItems(modelId: string | number, data: any, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of updating model items.